 No one wants to get into a rear-end collision on their way home from work, particularly when it results in concussion or whiplash.
 Traveling dangerous roads, like the intersection of Highway 11 and 87, can even take someone away from their family forever.

 While certain government agencies may be slow to react, there is something victims can do after a crash in Wilmington.

-Speak to an attorney when injuries occur in any accident that was not your fault.
-Whether you want to claim compensation for medical bills and time lost from work, or want to file for wrongful death after losing a loved one, a personal injury lawyer can help you claim the compensation you may be entitled to.
+Speak to an attorney when injuries occur in an accident that was not your fault.
+Whether you want to claim compensation for medical bills and time lost from work or want to file for wrongful death after losing a loved one, a personal injury lawyer can help you claim the compensation you may be entitled to.